 Add your liquids

 Chill for 15 minutes.
 Take out dough and divide into four equal balls.
 Wrap and freeze for later use or roll out and bake your favorite quiche or pie.
-Bake at 400 degrees for 35 minutes.
+I love this paired with a jar of my home canned apple pie filling for a quick from scratch dessert.

-If you’re not baking today, take unbaked dough ball and wrap in plastic wrap.
+If you’re not baking today, take unbaked pie dough ball and wrap in plastic wrap.
 Toss in freezer.
-When ready to use, thaw in fridge overnight or on the counter for a few hours.
+When ready to use, thaw flaky pastry crust dough in fridge overnight or on the counter for a few hours.
 Lightly flour surface, flatten dough ball with hand, and then roll to desired thinness.

 When freezing, be sure to mark your dough.
 I also freeze sugar cookie dough and Christmas morning, mistakenly used sugar cookie dough for my pastry crust in a sausage quiche.
 My brother said, “Does this have maple flavored sausage?
 It’s sweet.”